-&lt;sup>4 [Drafting Note: Upon the finalization of the Anti-Doping Charter of Athletes' Rights, references to the Charter may be included in Article 20 (Additional Roles and Responsibilities of Signatories and WADA) and Article 22 (Involvement of Governments).
+6 [Drafting Note: Upon the finalization of the Anti-Doping Charter of Athletes' Rights, references to the Charter may be included in Article 20 (Additional Roles and Responsibilities of Signatories and WADA) and Article 22 (Involvement of Governments).
 In addition, depending on the final format of the Charter, Article 2 (Anti-Doping Rule Violations) could be amended to add a new anti-doping rule violation for violations of specific provisions of the Charter.]

-PART 1 DOPING CONTROL
+PART ONE DOPING CONTROL